looker/lookerbot/README.md

 2. Choose "Add Configuration"
 3. Create a command to use for the Looker bot.
 We use **/looker** but it's up to you.
 4. You can configure the options for the slash command however you like, but you'll need to set the URL to wherever you have your bot server hosted.
 The path to the slash command endpoint is `/slack/receive`, so if your bot is hosted at `https://example.com`, the URL would be `https://example.com/slack/receive`.
+5. You'll need to copy the token provided when you created the slash command and set the `SLACK_SLASH_COMMAND_TOKEN` variable with it for the bot to accept slash commands.

 ### Data Access